 Things to Do in Brunswick

 With ideal weather conditions throughout the year, Brunswick also supports an active and healthy outdoor life.
 The beautiful natural scenic landscape invites jogging and walking, from the challenging Sidney Lanier Bridge to the Old Town Brunswick National Historic District and from Mary Ross Waterfront Park to the Howard Coffin Park.
 Use our map of Brunswick to plan your walking tour of the area, or find a guided historic tour, ghost tour, nature tour and more in Brunswick and the surrounding areas.
-You can even explore the area in a horse-drawn carriage!

 By day, you can try your hand at shrimpin’ aboard the Lady Jane, the only shrimp vessel on the entire east coast that has been certified by the USCG to carry 49 passengers offshore, or fish with any of Brunswick’s local charters.
 By night, catch a show at the historic Ritz Theatre or enjoy a unique dinner experience on the Emerald Princess II casino cruise ship sailing seven days a week from Gisco Point near the entrance of Jekyll Island.
 Discover more with our Guide to Historic Downtown Brunswick on your next trip.

 Interstate 95, the main Interstate highway on the east coast of the United States, serves the coast of Georgia.
 Within Georgia, it begins from the south at the St. Marys River and the Florida state line and continues north past the border of South Carolina at the Savannah River.